Question 46: Are any of the products, associated with this course of cell therapy, genetically modified?

 This question is limited to commercially available or pre-commercial products and is used for study enrollment and validation.
 If the name of the product is not an option, select Other product and specify the name.
 If the product has no name, such as clinical trial or study product select No product name from the list.

-The product name selected here will be auto populated onto subsequent forms and used to disable questions where the information is not made available to sites (i.e., manufacturing or cell dose).
+The product name selected here will be used to disable questions on subsequent forms where the information is not made available to sites (i.e., manufacturing or cell dose).

 Section Updates: